meshplay/meshplay/docs/pages/guides/configuration-management/creating-a-meshplay-design.md

 3. A modal will pop up requesting you to clone (create a copy of) the design you've selected.
 4. Click "clone" and a copy of the design will appear on your MeshMap canvas.
 You can then configure the design to suit your purposes.

-{% include alert.html type="info" title="Learn about Patterns" content="Learn more about <a href='/concepts/logical/patterns'>what a Meshery Pattern</a> is and how it fits into Meshery's approach to cloud native management." %}
+{% include alert.html type="info" title="Learn about Patterns" content="Learn more about <a href='/concepts/logical/patterns'>what a Meshplay Pattern</a> is and how it fits into Meshplay's approach to cloud native management." %}